 David R. Kotok cofounded Cumberland Advisors in 1973 and has been its Chief Investment Officer since inception.
 He holds a B.S. in economics from The Wharton School of the University of Pennsylvania, an M.S. in organizational dynamics from The School of Arts and Sciences at the University of Pennsylvania, and an M.A. in philosophy from the University of Pennsylvania.

 Mr. Kotok’s articles and financial market commentaries have appeared in The New York Times, The Wall Street Journal, Barron’s, and other publications.
-He is a frequent guest on Bloomberg TV and Bloomberg Radio, Fox Business, and other media.
+He is a frequent guest on Bloomberg TV and Bloomberg Radio, Yahoo Finance TV, and other media.

 Mr. Kotok has served as Program Chairman and currently serves as a Director of the Global Interdependence Center (GIC), www.interdependence.org, whose mission is to encourage the expansion of global dialogue and free trade in order to improve cooperation and understanding among nation states, with the goal of reducing international conflicts and improving worldwide living standards.
 Mr. Kotok chaired its Central Banking Series and organized a five-continent dialogue held in Cape Town, Chile, Hong Kong, Hanoi, Milan, Paris, Philadelphia, Prague, Rome, Santiago, Shanghai, Singapore, Tallinn, and Zambia (Livingstone).
 He has received the Global Citizen Award from GIC for his efforts.